Choosing a Major & Career Exploration

 Gain information about yourself, careers of interest and be one step closer to making an informed decision.

 Step 1.
 Complete the Focus 2 Career Assessment to identify your career interests.
 Select “Register” (below the login info) to create a new account.
 The Access code is The Hill.
-Complete the information and select "Spring 2019” as your status.
+Complete the information and select "Fall 2019” as your status.

 Step 2.
 Note the top 2 or 3 careers that most interest you and why.
 Begin researching careers in Focus 2 Assessment and these HCC Career Services resources.
 Discuss your Focus 2 results with HCC Career Services staff, advisor, friends and family.